eggjs/koa/Readme.md

 Expressive HTTP middleware framework for node.js to make web applications and APIs more enjoyable to write.
 Koa's middleware stack flows in a stack-like manner, allowing you to perform actions downstream then filter and manipulate the response upstream.

-Only methods that are common to nearly all HTTP servers are integrated directly into Koa's small ~570 SLOC codebase.
+Only methods that are common to nearly all HTTP servers are integrated directly into Koa's small codebase.
 This includes things like content negotiation, normalization of node inconsistencies, redirection, and a few others.

 Koa is not bundled with any middleware.

 ## Installation

-@eggjs/koa requires __node v18.7.0__ or higher for Node.js LTS support.
+@eggjs/koa requires __node v18.19.0__ or higher for Node.js LTS support.

 ```bash
 npm install @eggjs/koa